vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

-* Both projects are easy to break down into small time chunks, and both projects allow for rapid context-switching out of them, and pausing for several weeks due to the other project or due to day job responsibilitiees.
+* Both projects are easy to break down into small time chunks, and both projects allow for rapid context-switching out of them, and pausing for several weeks due to the other project or due to day job responsibilities.

-Changing the set of two projects will usually happen at least one step in advance; for instannce, if I'm alternating between A and B, then at some point when doing A, I may decide to switch to alternating between A and C. Then I'll complete my current stint on A and switch to C instead of switching to B.
+Changing the set of two projects will usually happen at least one step in advance; for instance, if I'm alternating between A and B, then at some point when doing A, I may decide to switch to alternating between A and C. Then I'll complete my current stint on A and switch to C instead of switching to B.